Blade (1998 film): Post-production

 The first cut of the film was 140 minutes long.
 It had a disastrous test screening with audiences.
-Heavy edits and re-shoots were implemented which delayed the release date for more than half a year.
+Heavy edits and re-shoots were implemented, which delayed the release date for more than half a year.
 The most significant change was the addition of the final sword fight between Blade and Deacon Frost, which did not exist in the original cut.
 In the original ending, Frost turned into La Magra and became a large swirling mass of blood instead of keeping his form.
 This was scrapped because the filmmakers could not get the special effects to look right.
 It can be seen as a special feature on the DVD.
 Stan Lee originally had a cameo that was ultimately cut from the film.
-He played one of the cops that came into the blood club during the aftermath and discover Quinn's body on fire.
-The scene where Karen and Deacon are talking about the cure for vampirism initially ran slightly longer and answered the question of how the vampires would feed if everybody was turned into a vampire.
+He played one of the cops who came into the blood club during the aftermath and discovered Quinn's body on fire.
+The scene where Karen and Deacon are talking about the cure for vampirism initially ran slightly longer, and answered the question of how the vampires would feed if everybody were turned into vampires.
 They would keep some humans alive in giant blood bags to harvest them.
 The bags can still be seen in a doorway during the scene, and later played an integral part of the plot in Blade: Trinity.
 Marvel was not going to give Marv Wolfman and Gene Colan credit for the characters they had created, but Goyer insisted.
-He asked New Line and they accepted, but representatives of Marv Wolfman said only he should get credit, and not Gene Colan.
+He asked New Line, and they accepted, but representatives of Marv Wolfman said only he should get credit, and not Gene Colan.
 Goyer insisted that both be credited.

 Music

 A soundtrack containing hip hop music was released on August 25, 1998, by TVT Records and Epic Records.
 It peaked at #36 on the Billboard 200 and #28 on the Top R&B/Hip-Hop Albums.
-The British techno band The Prodigy was approached to do the soundtrack and score to the film but had to turn down the offer due to other commitments.
+The British techno band The Prodigy was approached to do the soundtrack and score to the film, but had to turn down the offer due to other commitments.

 Release

 Theatrical

 Blade premiered on August 19, 1998, at New York's Sony Theaters Lincoln Square, with another screening at Los Angeles' Grauman's Chinese Theatre the following day before opening wide on August 21.
+Three months later, it was released on November 13, 1998 in the United Kingdom, debuting alongside Hope Floats.
 The film was banned from showing in Malaysia, widely considered to have the most controlling censors in Southeast Asia.

 Home media

 Blade was first released on DVD and VHS on December 1, 1998, by New Line Home Entertainment.

 The film was released on Blu-ray on June 19, 2012.

 The film was released in 4K Ultra HD Blu-ray by Warner Bros.
 Home Entertainment on December 1, 2020.
-The remastered 4K release differs from earlier versions by using a widescreen 2.39:1 format.